thegetty/ambers/readme.md

 *How to cite a footnote from a different page?*

-### Catalogue entries
+### Catalogue entries (Objects)

 Similar to `intro.xml`, all 57 catalogue entries are grouped inside a single file (`cat.xml`).
-The information contained in `objs.xml` is duplicated from the objects tombstone info in `cat.xml`.
+The information contained in `objs.xml` is a duplicated of objects tombstone info in `cat.xml`.

 Created 57 Markdown files, one for each object inside the `objects` folder.
-Objects metadata is now contained in the yaml block, the essays have been converted to Markdown, bibliography shortcode used.
+Objects metadata is now contained in the yaml block, the essays have been converted to Markdown (bibliography shortcode used).

 Objects metadata tags included in the YAML block: